bcmichael/RNMR-Docs/docs/command/full_command.md

 # Z
 ---
 ## ZER
-Zero averager and shot counter
+Zero visible processing buffer

-Category: Acquisition
+Category: Misc.

 Format: `ZER`

-Prerequisites: HALT

 Description:
+`ZERA` sets the data in the visible processing buffer to 0 and initializes the buffer parameters.
+## ZERA
-Averager and shot counter are zeroed.
+Zero acquisition buffer and shot counter

+Category: Acquisition

+Format: `ZERA`

+Prerequisites: Acquisition stopped (HALT); RNMRA only

+Description:
+`ZERA` sets the data in the acquisition buffer and the shot counter to 0 and initializes the acquisition buffer parameters.
 ## ZF
 Zero fill FID to number of points